Alireza-Motazedian/Regression_API_with_PostgrSQL/README.md

 ### 4.4.6.
 Troubleshooting

 1. **Kernel not starting**:
-   - Verify the container is running with `docker ps`
+   - Check containers with `docker ps`
-   - Check container logs with `docker logs ml_api_with_postgresql_integration-jupyter-1`
+   - View logs: `docker logs ml_api_with_postgresql_integration-jupyter-1`

 2. **Missing dependencies**:
-   - Dependencies are installed from requirements.txt.
-If you need additional packages:
+   - All dependencies are in requirements.txt.
+To add more:
      ```python
      !pip install package_name
      ```

 3. **Database connection issues**:
-   - Ensure the PostgreSQL container is running
+   - Ensure PostgreSQL is running
-   - Verify the DATABASE_URL environment variable with `os.environ.get("DATABASE_URL")`
+   - Check `DATABASE_URL` with `os.environ.get("DATABASE_URL")`

-Note: When working through the IDE, you're actually working inside the container where all dependencies are already installed.
-This ensures consistency between development and production environments.
+Note: When using the IDE, you are working inside the container, ensuring consistency between development and production.

 # 5. Database Setup

-The project uses PostgreSQL for storing prediction data.
-There are two approaches to database schema management:
+This project uses PostgreSQL for storing predictions.
+There are two ways to manage the schema:

 ## 5.1.
 Direct Table Creation

-By default, this project uses direct table creation for simplicity:
+By default, tables are created directly for simplicity:

-1. Tables are automatically created at application startup using SQLAlchemy's `Base.metadata.create_all()` method in `app/main.py`.
+1. Tables are auto-created at app startup using SQLAlchemy's `Base.metadata.create_all()` in `app/main.py`.
-2. The custom setup script `scripts/db_setup.py` runs during container initialization to ensure tables exist.
+2. The `scripts/db_setup.py` script runs during container startup to ensure tables exist.

-This approach was chosen for simplicity in a containerized environment where databases are often recreated from scratch.
+This is ideal for containerized environments where databases are often rebuilt.

 ## 5.2.
 Using Migrations

-While the project is configured with Alembic for migrations, it currently doesn't use migration scripts.
-To switch to a migration-based approach:
+Alembic is set up for migrations, but migration scripts are not used by default.
+To use migrations:

-1. Modify the SQLAlchemy models in `app/database/models.py`
+1. Edit SQLAlchemy models in `app/database/models.py`
-2. Generate a migration script:
+2. Generate a migration:
    ```bash
    alembic revision --autogenerate -m "Description"
    ```